Craft beer: United States

-In the US, the craft beer movement was revived in 1965—subsequent to an earlier American era—when Fritz Maytag acquired the Anchor Brewing Company in San Francisco, thereby saving it from closure.
-American craft beer drinkers tend to have higher average incomes and demographically skew white, male, and generation X; however trends show an increasingly racially and ethnically diverse, female, and millennial demographic profile.
+In the US, the craft beer movement was revived in 1965, subsequent to an earlier American era, when Fritz Maytag acquired the Anchor Brewing Company in San Francisco, thereby saving it from closure.
+American craft beer drinkers tend to have higher average incomes and demographically skew white, male, and Generation X; however, trends show an increasingly racially and ethnically diverse, female, and millennial demographic profile.

 In a June 2014 interview, the owner of an Oregon-based microbrewery explained: "You've got to do more than just make great beer.
 It's really about innovation, creativity—stepping outside the box of traditional beer marketing", while an employee explained that "heart and soul" is the essence of the operation.

-The turnaround of the Anchor Brewing Company in 1965, after it was acquired by Maytag, is considered a turning point for American beer, due to the revival of craft beer in the US, where microbrewing boomed after then-president Jimmy Carter de-regulated the beer market in 1979.
+The turnaround of the Anchor Brewing Company in 1965, after Maytag acquired it, is considered a turning point for American beer, due to the revival of craft beer in the US, where microbrewing boomed after then-president Jimmy Carter deregulated the beer market in 1979.
 During the same period, others turned to homebrewing and eventually a few of these brewers started to produce on a slightly larger scale.
 For inspiration, they turned to the centuries-old tradition of artisan beer and cask ale production that was continuing in the UK, Germany and Belgium.

 The New Albion Brewing Company was founded in 1976 and served as a blueprint for American brewers to build small-scale commercial breweries.
 The popularity of these products was such that the trend quickly spread and a large number of small breweries were founded, often attached to a bar (known as a "brewpub") where the product could be sold directly.
 As microbreweries proliferated, some became more than microbreweries, necessitating the creation of the broader category of craft beer.